 What Are The Advantages of Clomiphene Versus Testosterone?

 Clomiphene has some built-in advantages that direct testosterone replacement does not have.
-Now when we speak of direct testosterone replacement, we mean the use of testosterone whether it be in injectable, topical, buccal, or transdermal form of testosterone.
+Now when we speak of direct testosterone replacement, we mean the use of testosterone whether it be in the injectable, topical, buccal, or transdermal form of testosterone.

 Below are the key advantages of clomiphene versus direct testosterone replacement preparations.